mvranic/kubeless-apl-demo/README.md

 ```

 ## Setup local Docker registry in minikube ##
-To access docker in minikube VM, open new PowerShell session (further called *docker PowerShell session*) and run:
+To access docker in minikube VM, open new PowerShell session (further on called *docker PowerShell session*) and run:

 ```
 minikube docker-env | Invoke-Expression